 "Our success is directly related to our clarity and honesty about who we are, who we're not, where we want to go, and how we're going to get there.
 No matter your life's purpose, do it because it's right, not because it's right for your resume."

 Niclas Herle was born on January 31, 1990 in Germany.
-He spent his early years growing up in Baden-Baden, a city located in the Black Forest, Baden-Wuerttemberg, Germany.
-During his teenage years, he founded Herle Funkservice GmbH in 2005, which provided communication radio packages for governmental agencies and private entities.
+He spent his early years growing up in Baden-Baden, a city located in the Black Forest, Germany.
+During his teenage years, he founded Herle Radioservices GmbH in 2005, which provided communication radio packages for governmental agencies and private entities.
 Niclas Herle sold the company in 2011.
-During this time, Nick Herle also participated in the German Red Cross for over 10 years, serving as a Battalion Chief for the local crisis response unit.
+During this time, he also participated in the German Red Cross for over 10 years, serving as a Battalion Chief for the local crisis response unit.
 Parallel to working in the telecommunications industry, Niclas Herle began to fly helicopters and achieved his EASA pilot licenses in 2007 at the age of 17.
 Herle soon realized helicopters were his passion and saw the lack of opportunities available in Europe and decided to relocate to the United States.
 Niclas Nick Herle graduated in 2010, having majored in Business Economics.

 In 2011, Nick Herle moved to Oregon where he converted his EASA pilot licenses to FAA Commercial, Instrument and Flight Instructor Certificates.
 While completing his flight training, he founded Heli Aviation in 2012, a flight training and utility helicopter company, headquartered in Sarasota, Florida.
 Originally, Heli Aviation provided turbine flight training with the intention of providing such at a affordable rate.
 At the time, his fleet consisted of one Robinson R66 Turbine helicopter, which was the only R66 helicopter utilized for commercial purposes.
 During that time, consumer demand was strong for affordable flight training services, which provided Heli Aviation with the opportunity for growth and to direct their focus into entering the helicopter utility industry.
 By 2014, his fleet has expanded to consist of 7 helicopters, which provided services for forest management prescribed burning, firefighting operations, search and rescue missions, aerial surveys and powerline inspection work.
 In late 2014, Herle acquired Diamond Helicopters, LLC which provided an active 14 CFR 135 Certification, which opened the doors for Heli Aviation’s major shift towards providing governmental contracts and specialized utility services, more specifically external-load operations.
 By 2015, Herle obtained a 14 CFR 133 External-Load Certificate, prompting his management team to begin investing into developing a patented aerial saw, for vegetation clearing along powerline right-of-ways.
 Parallel to Herle’s shift into the external-load industry, he acquired a 14 CFR 137 Agricultural Spraying Certificate, which allowed for the inclusion of chemicals during Heli Aviation’s fire suppression programs.
 The expansion into the specialized utility sector, proved to be a decision which would prompt the company’s growth and launch of a satellite base in Broomfield, Colorado.

 In late 2018, a significant televised helicopter crash in New York City, brought much criticism and concern towards the Part 91 Sightseeing Tours operations provided throughout the United States, more specifically the doors-off-experiences.
 Herle realized, these operators lacked the familiarity and equipment that was standard in the helicopter utility industry.
-This realization inspired his launch of a new company, which offered the general public doors-off-helicopter-experiences using the safety standards and equipment prolifically used throughout the utility industry.
-The formation of the new corporation also provided a new brand, under which Heli Aviation could transfer its tourist and non-utility services towards.
+This realization inspired his launch of a new company, flyVENTURE, LLC, which offered the general public doors-off-helicopter-experiences using the safety standards and equipment prolifically used throughout the utility industry.
+The formation of flyVENTURE also provided a new brand, under which Heli Aviation could transfer its tourist and non-utility services towards.
 This separation of the brands functions allowed Niclas Herle to still provide a multitude of helicopter services under companies that were able to maintain their specialized focuses.

-In 2017, Nick Herle received the Sikorski Humanitarian Award for the aerial search of the Canadian filmmaker Rob Stewart, as well as a Presidential Letter of Appreciation (PLOA) from President Trump for donating helicopters and crews during Hurricane Matthew in the Bahamas.
+In 2017, Nick Herle received the Sikorsky Humanitarian Award for the aerial search of the Canadian filmmaker Rob Stewart, as well as a Presidential Letter of Appreciation (PLOA) from President Trump for donating helicopters and crews during Hurricane Matthew in the Bahamas.

-Nick has an 11-year accident/incident free flying record and started his flying career at the age of 17.
+Nick has an 13-year accident/incident free flying record and started his flying career at the age of 17.
 In 2011, he moved to the U.S. and started Heli Aviation.
 Currently, he holds an EASA and Instrument rated FAA Commercial Pilot Certificate, as well as an FAA Flight Instructor rating and flies and provides training in Bell 206L, Bell 407, MD500, MD600, Robinson R22/44/66, and Agusta A109’s.

 Naturally-occurring fires caused by lightning once played a major role in forming and maintaining much of Florida’s pine lands, sandhills, scrub areas, prairies and wetlands.
 Over time, many wildlife species came to depend on the nourishing vegetation that burst from fire-enriched soils.
 Today, the FWC in cooperation with Heli Aviation uses safely-controlled prescribed fire techniques to improve and maintain habitats for deer, quail, turkey and many other wildlife species.